-Data Protection audits are carried out across the Service, which during the Covid period have been via departments self assessing against relevant criteria as part of the Service Assurance process.
+Data Protection audits are carried out across the Service via departments self-assessing against relevant criteria as part of the Service Assurance process.
 This ensures appropriate arrangements are in place.

-Information governance describes the approach within which accountability, standards, policies and procedures are developed and implemented, to ensure that all information created, obtained or received by WYFRA is held and used appropriately.
+Information governance describes the approach within which accountability, standards, policies, and procedures are developed and implemented, to ensure that all information created, obtained, or received by WYFRA is held and used appropriately.

-The Authority has an Information Governance Strategy and Policy which describes its commitment to ensuring effective information governance as a means to enable the service, to ensure it can make the best use of its information and to provide a solid foundation to enable it to be open and transparent.
+The Authority has an Information Governance Strategy and Policy which describes its commitment to ensuring effective information governance as a means to enable the service to ensure it can make the best use of its information and to provide a solid foundation to enable it to be open and transparent.

-At the same time it takes account of and supports WYFRA's operational objectives and ensures that a balance is struck between operational and compliance objectives.
+At the same time, it takes account of and supports WYFRA's operational objectives and ensures that a balance is struck between operational and compliance objectives.

 The Authority has achieved excellent audit reports in respect of the handling and processing of information including the personal information relating to customers.
 This includes the achievement of the highest level of Compliance Plus within the annual Customer Service Excellence report for the strategic approach to Information Management particularly relating to our customers' privacy and confidentiality.
-This standard was first achieved in 2009 and has been maintained at this level over the last eleven years.
+This standard was first achieved in 2009 and has been maintained at this level since then.